 Once out, clip the power cord, the water supply and wastewater hoses to the back of the appliance.
 Secure the door shut with tape or rope.
 You might want to wrap the appliance in bubble wrap, a blanket, or anything to absorb shocks it may suffer during the move.
-Secure the appliance to the trolley or truck it’s going to travel in with heavy-duty ropes.
+Secure the appliance to the trailer or truck it’s going travel in with heavy-duty ropes.
 Dishwashers travel best on their back, with the door facing up.

 Relocating and Installing

 Once your appliance is safely in your new kitchen or utility room, this little guide will remind you how to install your new dishwasher.

 Moving built-in appliances is a little less straightforward as you will first need to remove unit doors from the appliance.
 Always check with the user manual and installation guide for details on how to do this.

 If you’re a Beko owner, you can download your user manual here, using your product’s model number.